top of page

 Adapting to Climate Change While Protecting the Environment

-Water Security for a Vibrant Future
+Water Security for

 In Hartley Bay, community members have noticed and reported on local changes such as low creek levels in hotter, dryer summers, seaweed taking longer to dry than in previous years, increased rain and water flow in winter, and increased drought and fire danger in summer.